xcatliu/hexo-generator-index-i18n/README.md

 # hexo-generator-index-i18n

-> I18n index generator plugin for Hexo.
+I18n index generator plugin for Hexo.

+It will generate a `:lang/index.html` for each language.

+A live site using this plugin: http://js-index.com/

+And the GitHub repo for that site: https://github.com/xcatliu/js-index

-Impressed by [hexo-generator-index] and [hexo-generator-i18n](https://github.com/Jamling/hexo-generator-i18n).
+> Impressed by [hexo-generator-index] and [hexo-generator-i18n](https://github.com/Jamling/hexo-generator-i18n).

 ## Installation